ppletscher/BCFWstruct/README.md

 ##Getting Started

 1. You need a working installation of Matlab.
-2. Clone the git repository: `git clone git@github.com:ppletscher/BCFWstruct.git`.
+2. Clone the git repository: `git clone git@github.com:ppletscher/BCFWstruct.git` (or if you don't want to use git, you can download a zip file of the latest version of the code by following [this link](https://github.com/ppletscher/BCFWstruct/zipball/master)).
 3. Obtain the data files required to run the demos.
 On Unix systems you can simply run `./fetch_data.sh`.
 On Windows, you can use [Cygwin](http://www.cygwin.com/) or manually download the listed files and